Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 Big house surrounded by nature - simply doesn't grow old for a city dweller like me.

-Did I mention that this issue and the next one are the sex issues?
+Did I mention that we are coming to the sex part of the story?
 Hmmm.
 How could I have forgotten.
-Let's look into some panels showing showing Quatermain and Mina having some serious fun.
+Let's look into some panels showing Quatermain and Mina having some serious fun.
 I find O'Neill's realistic portrayals more rousing than the stylised, too perfect illustrations in other comics.

-The whole thing is so enjoyable the pair is still at it well into issue 5.
+The whole thing is so enjoyable the pair is still at it well into the woods.

 This is when the pair meet up with the worst illustrated characters in the series.
 Here's a sample.
 Notice the soiled crotch area.